 Blue Island has a lot of people who ride the train to and from work.
 In fact, for its size, Blue Island has quite a high level of public transit users.
 Blue Island’s need for inexpensive transportation options for its citizens is quite high.

 The citizens of Blue Island are slightly less educated than the national average of 21.84% for the average city or town: 15.30% of adults in Blue Island have a bachelor's degree or advanced degree

 The per capita income in Blue Island in 2010 was $18,750, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $75,000 for a family of four.
 However, Blue Island contains both very wealthy and poor people as well.

 Blue Island is an extremely ethnically-diverse city.
 The people who call Blue Island home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Blue Island, accounting for 49.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Blue Island residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Blue Island, accounting for 48.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Blue Island residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Blue Island include Italian, Irish, Polish, and English.